-Rise in women in UK investigated by police over illegal abortions
+Fears for vulnerable women amid rise in Britons investigated over illegal abortions

 Meanwhile, the US Supreme Court overturned Roe v Wade – the landmark decision that legalised abortion nationwide in 1973 – at the end of June.
 Millions of women in America have subsequently lost their legal right to terminate a pregnancy.

-Representatives for NHS England, National Police Chiefs Council and the CPS have been contacted for comment.
+Representatives for NHS England and the National Police Chiefs Council have been contacted for comment.

+A CPS spokesperson said: “Deciding to end your own pregnancy is not a decision taken lightly.
+Those doing so are often vulnerable, in need of support, and some may have mental health problems.

+“Our prosecutors take all of these factors into account when taking extremely difficult decisions, in accordance with our legal test.

 Register for free to continue reading